Saturday, 7 February 2026

 But the muscular champion athlete whom he looks after has an even more obscure name: Cornedurus, i.e. corne d’urus (“auroch’s horn”).
 In place of these rather unpromising names, Bell and Hockridge devised the wonderfully memorable Gaius Veriambitius and Gluteus Maximus for the odd couple.

 I also missed the subtle pun on p.
 5, where a legionary who has never heard of their champion athlete is criticized: Tu es un bleu, Deprus! (literally, “You are a ‘blue’, Deprus”), using the French idiom for a ‘rookie’.
 But, of course, the homophonic bleu de Prusse is the colour “Prussian blue”.
-(This wouldn’t work in English, but Bell and Hockridge manage to retain the colour-based pun with “You’re pretty green, Bilius”, alluding to the Dickensian phrase “bilious green”.)
+(This wouldn’t work in English, but Bell and Hockridge manage to retain the colour-based pun with “You’re pretty green, Bilius”, alluding to the phrase “bilious green”, a Dickensian favourite.)

 By chance, this was the first Astérix volume to feature Agecanonix, 93-year old veteran of Gergovia and Alesia.
 I could see that his name had something to do with age, but I wasn’t sure what.
 It is, in fact, a play on the phrase âge canonique, meaning “venerable age” (perhaps implying the age of retirement?), which is neatly captured by the English version, Geriatrix.
 (I love the fact that, in the German version, he is Methusalix.)
 However, elsewhere, it seems that Goscinny simply made up amusing names that might apply to any Gaul.